liger1978/hubot-packager/README.md

 The built RPM package is suitable for deployment on EL 7 (RHEL, CentOS, etc).
 The package is built with two specified dependencies:

-1. redis (no version specified.
+1. redis (no version specified).
 The version in the [EPEL](https://fedoraproject.org/wiki/EPEL) repo works fine.
 2. nodejs >= 5 or above.
 I used the
 [nodesource repo](https://rpm.nodesource.com/pub_5.x/el/7/x86_64/)